Harsha-D/Youtube-Video-Summarizer/README.md

 # About The Project
-Chrome Extension That Gives A Summarized Transcript Of Any YouTube Video with English Subtitles.
+Chrome Extension That Gives A Summarized Transcript Of Any YouTube Video With English Subtitles.
 Implemented Using T5 Machine Learning Model (Text-To-Text Transformer) In Python Through Flask.
 # Contact
 Sashank Desu - sashank.desu@gmail.com